CLASSIFICATION NO. 452

 The North Clackamas Parks and Recreation District provides aquatic, park, recreation, education and social services to senior citizens, students and other County residents within the park district boundaries.
-The Aquatics Center has seven indoor water attractions, including slides, wave pool, activity pool, children's pool, competitive pool, diving well, sauna and hot tub, as well as concessions and conference rooms.
+The Aquatics Center has five indoor water attractions, including slides, wave pool, activity pool, children’s pool, competitive pool, diving well, hot tub, as well as concessions and conference rooms.

 The Aquatics Equipment Specialist is responsible for the proper operation of all pools and related equipment, including water chemical balance, inspections, preventive maintenance, repairs and contracted services.

 The Aquatics Equipment Specialist differs from the Building Maintenance Specialist which does not have the specialized training, certification or responsibility for operating and maintaining water park equipment.

 Duties may include but are not limited to the following:

 1. Operates a variety of pools, water amusements and related equipment; ensures water and equipment meet state requirements and standards of pool safety and sanitation; tests and maintains pool water chemistry and mechanical operation; coordinates chlorine and acidity/alkalinity testing with senior lifeguards.

 2. Performs preventive maintenance, servicing and minor repair on aquatic and building equipment, including pools, pumps, filtration systems and heating, ventilating and air conditioning equipment; inspects, adjusts, cleans and lubricates mechanical equipment; monitors and regulates air quality controls; contracts for major repairs.

 3. Cleans, inspects and repairs pool surfaces; washes and disinfects pool areas; vacuums pools.